 Charities fundraiser: job description

-Fundraising posts within charities and other organisations are usually paid rather than voluntary and may offer a range of benefits such as performance-linked pay and a car allowance.
+Fundraising posts within charities and other organisations are usually paid rather than voluntary and may offer a range of benefits such as performance-based pay and a car allowance.
 Typical responsibilities include:

 - organising and helping with traditional fundraising activities such as sponsored or promotional events, raffles, house-to-house and street collections

 - recruiting and coordinating the work of volunteers